haoxinlei1994/EasyAndroidDb/README.md

 }
 ```

-## 4.make your project
+## 4. make your project
-When you finish Person.java, make your project, then the db-compiler will auto compile the custom annotation and generate a PersonDao.java for Person.java, now you can you PersonDao to CRUD.
+When you finish Person.java, make your project, then the db-compiler will auto compile the custom annotation and generate a PersonDao.java for Person.java, now you can use PersonDao to CRUD.

 # CRUD API